Skip to main content

 • Code of Ethics for Professional Accountants

-PICPA has confirmed that the Philippines adopted the 2024 edition of the IESBA International Code of Ethics for Professional Accountants, including the International Independence Standards, as the Code of Ethics for Professional Accountants in the Philippines (2024 Edition), with corresponding amendments to align with Philippine laws.
-This was adopted through PRC BOA Resolution No. 48-2025.
+The Philippines has adopted the 2024 edition of the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants as the Code of Ethics for Professional Accountants in the Philippines (2024 Edition), with limited amendments to align with national laws and regulatory requirements.
+This adoption was formalized through PRC BOA Resolution No. 48, Series of 2025.

 • International Public Sector Accounting Standards